-According to online learning surveys conducted by the Sloan Consortium, there were 6,142, 280 people enrolled in at least one online course in 2010.
+According to online learning surveys conducted by the Sloan Consortium, there were 6,142,280 people enrolled in at least one online course in 2010.
 This number continues to increase today, especially as access to massively open online courses (MOOCs) grows.
 But why do people take courses online?
-The general perception is that web classes are convenient and less expensive, but is this true?
+The general perception is that these classes are convenient and less expensive, but is this true?

 As it turns out, online degrees and courses are not necessarily any less expensive than if you were to attend an on-campus class.
-For example, if you want to take an online class at New York University, you will be paying the same cost per credit hour as a student who sits in class to listen to a professor.
-However, you will not have to commute to class, which saves you gas or transportation expenses.
+For example, if you want to take a class at New York University online, you will be paying the same cost per credit hour as a student who sits in class to listen to a professor.
+However, you will not have to commute to class, which saves you transportation expenses.
 You will not have to live on campus, which can save you thousands of dollars a year.
 Also, courses and degree programs that are designed to be completed online often have content that is digital, which means no textbooks.

 Online education is a very unique and financially viable option for people who want quality education on a cheaper budget.
 Not only do you save on the satellite expenses (books, room and board, travel), but you also get to tailor courses around your schedule.
 This opens up wider options to take just a few classes at a time, for instance, while you hold a part-time job to fund your schooling.